natecollins/cfgbackup/README.md

 CFGBACKUP - Simple File Backups
 ========================================
 An easy to use file backup script where each job is based around a simple config file.
 - All backups are just files in directories, no special tools for recovery
- - Very few dependencies - only standard open source tools, like Bash and rsync
 - Does rotational backups or simple syncing
- - Greatly reduce disk usage by hard linking files between rotationals
+- Hard link unchanged files between rotational backups
+- Hard link identical files with a single backup
 - Email notifications on failure
- - Optional notification on file change/delete attempts
- - Pull backup source remotely over SSH
- - Customizable rotational directory names
- - And much more!
+- Very few dependencies - only standard open source tools, like Bash and rsync
+- Detailed logging
+- Very customizable

 * [Requirements](#requirements)
 * [Basic Usage](#basic-usage)